larsvers/ada-datavis-material/README.md

 # Ada Data Visualisation Workshop 2018

 Hey, here's some material from our workshop 2018.
-Let me know if you're missing anything or have any other questions 🐳
+Let me know if you're missing anything or have any other questions at lars@datamake.io or at [@lars_vers](https://twitter.com/@lars_vers). 🐳

 ### Links